archipelagoing/Tenue/MyIdeaValue.md

 Each participating fragrance includes a unique QR code.

-The user scans this QR code using the Sillage app.
+The user scans this QR code using the tenue app.

 This scan: